ayetpyae/DH110/assignment07/README.md

 Aye Pyae | DH110 | Fall 2021

 ## Introduction
 The current Nevada Department of Education website looks old, formal, and cluttered.
 This was found to be the case after I conducted my user testing as well as my contextual inquiry.
 Previously, I made lo fi wireframes that were tested out by a user.
 I also tested out different interface designs to make visual improvements to the current Nevada Department of Education website.
 In this assignment, I will be working on the interactive prototype.

-**Purpose:** The purpose of the interactive prototype phase is to better visualize the functions of different buttons and features that I wish to implement.
+**Purpose:** The purpose of the interactive prototype phase is to better visualize the functions of various features I wish to implement.

-**Process: ** The process of this phase include
+**Process:** The process of this phase include
 1. choosing tasks/features based on the personas I created,
 2. digitizing the hand-drawn wireframe sketches I made,
 3. applying interface design to the digital wireframes/lo-fi prototype, and finally